emberjs/website/source/blog/1991-07-13-the-ember-times-issue-55.md

 Not all the above steps are mandatory, but it gives you a pretty good notion of what might be involved.

 And now that you know, why not stay tuned for this specific RFC and make your contribution?
-All comments and new writers are more than welcome!
-Check it out here! 📢
+All comments and new writers are more than welcome! <a href='https://github.com/sivakumar-kailasam/cli-guides/pull/4' target='_blank'>Click here to learn more!</a> 📢

 ---